krishangtechnolab/sourceid-library/README.md

 # sourceId-library

-<font size="4">A concise and descriptive overview of the library's purpose and functionality.</font>
+A concise and descriptive overview of the library's purpose and functionality.

 ## Table of Contents